SPINS-RG/SABRE/README.md

 ## Notes

 - The `verifier` run shares a working directory, so runs must be sequential (the scripts overwrite `patched.elf`, `objs`, and `logs`).
+- This codebase is a research prototype accompanying the paper mentioned above, and it is intended to reflect the approach described there.
+The paper is the authoritative description of the approach, including its scope, assumptions, and guarantees.

 ## BibTex Entries